+44 2080 128 209

 Another day of cruising and exploring in one of the remotest parts of Indonesia.
 You visit a very simple village where the people’s houses are made using the products of the sago palm, the staple crop in this part of the world.
 The villagers demonstrate how they process the heart of the sago palm into the edible product that sustains them.

-By dawn you should have the Banda Archipelago ‘Spice Islands’ in your sights, original home of the nutmeg and the scene of much bloodshed between the colonial powers of Europe in the 15th and 16th centuries over control of the spice trade.
+By dawn, you should have the Banda Archipelago ‘Spice Islands’ in your sights, the original home of the nutmeg and the scene of much bloodshed between the colonial powers of Europe in the 15th and 16th centuries over control of the spice trade.

 You go ashore and visit Fort Revenge, built by the Dutch, before snorkelling on the local reef.

-Later you head across to the main island group, and the main town, and anchor in the beautiful enclosed anchorage under the imposing gaze of a 600-meter-high volcano.
-If you get there in enough time before nightfall, you go ashore and explore the town.
+Later you head across to the main island group, and the main town, and anchor in the beautiful enclosed anchorage under the imposing gaze of a 600-metre-high volcano.
+If you get there enough time before nightfall, you go ashore and explore the town.

 Spend the day exploring the history and beauty of the Spice Islands with a visit to the main town of the Spice Islands and its fort overlooking the harbour.